fanoframework/fanoframework.github.io/getting-started/index.md

 ## Run it from browser

 Open web browser and go to `http://hello.fano`.
+You should see `Home controller` text is printed in browser.
 Congratulations, your application is working.

 ## Explore more